Categories Training and Development

 Categories Employee Engagement Employee Retention Training and Development

 As economic uncertainty persists into 2025, many organizations are scrutinizing their budgets, and for some, this means scaling back on training and development.
-While scaling back might seem like a practical short-term decision, it can lead to long-term challenges that are far more costly than the initial savings.
+While cutting the training budget might seem like a practical short-term decision, it can lead to long-term challenges that are far more costly than the initial savings.

 Although there was a brief dip in training requests we received early in the year, demand has largely returned to normal levels across industries.
 This suggests that while some organizations are hitting pause amid financial caution, many others recognize the value of ongoing employee development and are choosing to invest in their people, even in uncertain times.